ArCiGo/ArCiGo/README.md

 ## Trivia ❔

 - I’m currently retaking Automation Testing 🤖 🦾
-- I’m looking to work in a product company 🏢
+- I'm a Catholic Christian ✝️ ⛪ 🛐
-- I like nature! 🌱 🦁 🌳
+- I love nature! 🌱 🦁 🌳
 - I like traveling and discovering new places! 🧳 🗺️ ✈️
 - I sing! 🎼 🎙️ (but I have that activity paused 😔).
-- Sometimes I write things.
+- Sometimes I write stuff.
 I have some short stories I did that need to be polished 📖 🧒
 - Also, I like to read books 📚 🤓
-- Right now I am on stand by some automation frameworks that I did.
-The projects were made in C# and Java.
-My goal is to share the repos with the community who wants to start on this path or wants to have a framework for their projects ☺️
 - 💬 Ask me about anything!
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/arcigo/)